Western Education's MA | Field of Curriculum Studies

 Times to Completion:

-A typical program of study for full-time MA students enrolled in the thesis option looks like this:
+A typical program of study for full-time MA students enrolled in one of the three completion options look like this:

 9580 - Introduction to Curriculum and 2 Elective Courses